 To address these concerns, Moravio sought to:

-• Increase awareness of neurodivergence and neuro-inclusive practices
+• Increase awareness of neurodiversity and neuro-inclusive practices

 • Build internal confidence in supporting neurodivergent colleagues

-• Understand how to identify and implement reasonable workplace accommodations
+• Understand how to identify and implement reasonable workplace adjustments

 National Neurodiversity Training designed, live, online training tailored specifically to Moravio’s goals.
-The training was developed following an initial consultation and a Neurodiversity Maturity Assessment to personalise content and ensure relevance.
+The training was developed following an initial consultation and a Neurodiversity Audit to engage senior stakeholders, tailor education, and drive maximum impact.

 • Introduction to Neurodiversity